-Protective equipment is essential for outdoor sports like cycling and skiing, when your contending with ice & rocks, so you might be wondering if the kit is interchangeable?
+Protective equipment is essential for outdoor sports like cycling and skiing when you are contending with ice & rocks, so you might be wondering if the kit is interchangeable.

 The short answer is no. Bike helmets are purpose-built for cycling, not for skiing.
 They won’t offer a snug fit, will result in very cold ears, and won’t protect you against ski-based injuries.